ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab1.md

 ##### Step 3.

-Inspect the Makefile to see the commands used to run AFL and Clang Static Analyzer (CSA).
+Inspect the Makefile to see the commands used to run <a href="https://github.com/google/AFL">AFL</a> and <a href="https://clang-analyzer.llvm.org/">CSA</a>.

 ```sh
 # Compile the program with AFL
 AFL_DONT_OPTIMIZE=1 afl-gcc c_programs/test1.c -o test1
 # Run AFL for 30s on test1
 timeout 30s afl-fuzz -i afl_input -o afl_output test1

 # Run CSA on test1.c
 clang -v --analyze c_programs/test1.c
 ```

 ### Lab Instructions

-In this lab, you will run two analysis tools on a suite of C programs, study the tools’ results, and report your findings.
+In this lab, you will run AFL and CSA on a suite of C programs, study these two tools’ results, and report your findings.

 ##### Step 1.